How Deans and Academic Counselors Help...

 Through a partnership with parents/guardians, staff, and community members, every student is supported and enabled to become a successful, productive citizen and lifelong learner in a diverse and ever changing world.

-Please visit the WCHS Counselor's Connection & College/Career Resources for additional information.
+Please visit the WCHS Counselor's Corner & College/Career Resources for additional information.

 Webmaster is not responsible for any online content outside of this web site.